0xcan/myers-briggs-tweet-classification/README.md

 ## Motivation of Project

 This project shows processes of developing simple Machine Learning models on textual data.
-With this project users can see the predicted personality types of Twitter users' according to Myers-Briggs Personality Types.
+With this project users can see the predicted personality types of Twitter users' according to Myers-Briggs Personality Types Indicator.

 This project contains following topics: